Cowal Highland Gathering

-The Cowal Highland Gathering (also known as the Cowal Games) is an annual Highland games held in the Scottish town of Dunoon, on the Cowal peninsula in Argyll and Bute, over the final weekend in August.
+The Cowal Highland Gathering (also known as the Cowal Games) is an annual Highland games held in Dunoon, Scotland, over the final weekend in August.
+It is held at Dunoon Stadium.

 History

 The first record of an organised Highland games in the town is in 1871, the same year as the Argyllshire Gathering in Oban started.
 In subsequent years games were held at New Year.
 The organisation of the Cowal events and other games around Scotland was due to a wide interest in Highland sports, partly stemming from Queen Victoria's love of Scotland.

 The event that would evolve into the Cowal Gathering was first held on 11 August 1894, and organised by local man Robert Cameron.

 1906 saw the introduction of a pipe band competition for Army bands, at the suggestion of Malcolm McCulloch.
-25 bands entered in 1909, the first year that civilian bands were allowed to compete.
+Twenty-five bands entered in 1909, the first year that civilian bands were allowed to compete.
 The Argyll Shield, donated in 1906 by Princess Louise, Duchess of Argyll, is still awarded to the winning band in the Grade 1 competition.

-The easy access of Dunoon by paddle steamer from Glasgow contributed to popularity of the Games.
-The Games also featured in early BBC television broadcasts.
+The easy access of Dunoon by paddle steamer from Glasgow contributed to popularity of the games.
+The games also featured in early BBC television broadcasts.

 The global COVID-19 pandemic saw the cancelling of the highland gathering for 2020 and 2021, events normally attracting in excess of 1500 competitors annually.
 This was due both to travel restrictions for international participants, as well as uncertainty health-wise.
-A 'virtual gathering' was to be held for 2021, following a similar 2020 action.
+A "virtual gathering" was to be held for 2021, following a similar 2020 action.